Discover what you are naturally good at

 • Inspire others

-Servants see their employees as people first, and as employees second.
-As a result, they wish for their team members to feel fulfilled.
+Servant leaders see their employees as people first and employees second.
+As a result, they wish for their team members to feel fulfilled and find meaning in their work.
+By emphasizing the importance of satisfaction and individual growth, servant leaders create an environment where employees feel valued and respected.

 Traits of a Servant: